Baseball (ball): Overview

 Cushioned wood cores were patented in the late 19th century by sports equipment manufacturer Spalding, the company founded by former baseball star A.G.
 Spalding.
 In recent years, various synthetic materials have been used to create baseballs; however, they are generally considered lower quality, stitched with two red thick thread, and are not used in the major leagues.
 Using different types of materials affects the performance of the baseball.
-Generally a tighter-wound baseball will leave the bat faster, and fly farther.
+Generally a tighter-wound baseball will leave the bat faster, and fly further.
 Since the baseballs used today are wound tighter than in previous years, notably the dead-ball era that prevailed through 1920, people often say the ball is "juiced".
 The height of the seams also affects how well a pitcher can pitch.

 Baseballs used in MLB and the top minor leagues (AAA) are made to the same specifications, but labelled separately.
 Balls used in the lower minor leagues (up to AA) use slightly different specifications intended to make those balls somewhat more durable, although MLB pitchers on rehab assignments in the minors are usually supplied with major league-grade balls.
 Generally, in Little League through college leagues, the seams are markedly higher than balls used in professional leagues.

-Baseballs cost three dollars each in 1900, a unit price which would be equal to $ today.
-Due to their high relative cost, club owners in the early 20th century were reluctant to spend much money on new balls if not necessary.
+In 1901, the Spalding and Reach companies manufactured the official baseballs for the National and American Leagues, respectively, at a listed unit price of $1.25 each, which would be equal to $ today.
+By comparison, the same source lists top-quality baseball bats at a mere $0.75.
+Due to the high relative cost of ball production, club owners in the early 20th century were reluctant to spend much money on new balls if not necessary.
 It was not unusual for a single baseball to last an entire game, nor for a baseball to be reused for the next game especially if it was still in relatively good condition as would likely be the case for a ball introduced late in the game.
 Balls hit into the stands were retrieved by team employees in order to be put back in play, as is still done today in some other sports.
 Over the course of a game, a typical ball would become discolored due to dirt, and often tobacco juice and other materials applied by players; damage would also occur, causing slight rips and seam bursts.
 This would lower the offense during the games giving pitchers an advantage.
 However, after the 1920 death of batter Ray Chapman after being hit in the head by a pitch, perhaps due to his difficulty in seeing the ball during twilight, an effort was made to replace dirty or worn baseballs.
-However, some rules intended solely to reduce the frequency (and associated expense) with which balls need to be replaced during a game remain in force - the Pine Tar Incident in the 1980s was one famous occurrence directly resulting from the enforcement of such a rule.
+However, even though scores of new balls are used nowadays in every game, some rules intended solely to reduce the frequency (and associated expense) of replacing balls during a game remain in force - the Pine Tar Incident in the 1980s was one famous incident triggered by a capricious enforcement of an obscure one.